GoLearnToCode/kiei925-spring15/workbook/setup.md

 https://s3.amazonaws.com/railsinstaller/Windows/railsinstaller-3.1.0.exe

 When the install is complete, there will be a new application installed on your machine called "Command Prompt with Ruby and Rails".
 Run this program, and you'll be greeted with a command prompt.
-Enter the following commands, hitting return after each one:
+Enter the following commands exactly as shown, hitting return after each one:

     gem sources -a http://rubygems.org/
     gem sources -r https://rubygems.org/